Kilo-Org/kilo-dev-mcp-server/src/tools/vscode-extension-testing/README.md

 Launches a VSCode extension in development mode with a test prompt.

 **Parameters:**
-- `workspaceDir` (string): Path to the workspace directory containing the extension
+- `extensionPath` (string): Path to the extension development directory
 - `prompt` (string): The prompt to execute in the extension
+- `launchDir` (string): Directory to open Visual Studio Code in and write the prompt to

 **Note:**
-- The extension development path is automatically derived as `<workspaceDir>/src`
-- The test directory is automatically derived as `<workspaceDir>/examples`
 - This tool blocks until the extension test completes or is explicitly stopped by a call to `stop_dev_extension`

 **Example:**